 Finding the right car seat for your special needs child can be a difficult process.
 Here are some of the most common situations that call for special car seats and guidance on how to find the equipment that will work best for your child's need.Learn More

-Toyota & Cincinnati Children’s are so happy to partner with the leading children's hospitals across the nation, educating parents and families on child passenger safety.Learn More
+Toyota & Cincinnati Children’s network of partners across the nation is proud to educate parents and families on child passenger safety.Learn More

 The Buckle Up for Life Gift of Safety initiative was created and launched in July 2016 to provide 50 non-profit organizations nationwide, with 100 free car seats, each to distribute to families in need in their communities.Learn More